Approxoft/SvgBlazor/README.md

 # About
-SvgBlazor is a simple library, allowing you to write c# code that's being transformed directly to svg elements.
-Thanks to its simple, yet powerful API, you can compose beautiful svg drawings with ease.
+SvgBlazor is a simple library that allows you to write C# code that is transformed directly into svg elements.
+Thanks to its simple, yet powerful API, you can easily compose beautiful svg drawings.

 # Getting started
 ## 1. Package installation